ogubuikeAlex/Computer-Science-Dictionary/32-Bit-Processes.md

 Operating System Policies: Some operating systems have policies or settings that influence memory allocation.
 For example, a system administrator may configure limits on how much memory a particular user or application can consume to prevent one application from monopolizing system resources.

 32-bit vs. 64-bit: As mentioned earlier, in a 32-bit system, each individual process is typically limited to 4 gigabytes of memory.
 In a 64-bit system, processes can potentially access much larger amounts of memory, depending on the system's hardware and operating system settings.

+## 32-bit processes can allocate a maximum of 2GB of virtual user-mode memory on 32-bit systems, and 4GB of virtual user-mode memory on 64-bit systems.
+What does this mean?

+In 32-bit systems, a 32-bit process can typically allocate a maximum of 2 gigabytes (GB) of virtual user-mode memory.
+This limitation arises from the memory addressing constraints of a 32-bit system, where each process is typically limited to a 4 GB virtual address space, but half of it is reserved for the kernel, leaving only 2 GB for user-mode memory.

+However, on 64-bit systems, such as those running a 64-bit version of Windows or Linux, a 32-bit process can usually allocate up to 4 GB of virtual user-mode memory.
+This is because 64-bit systems can provide a larger virtual address space, allowing each process to potentially access more memory.